-There is no commonly agreed-upon term to define a mass shooting, only “mass killing,” which Congress defines as three or more people killed in a single incident, not including the perpetrator.
-The Gun Violence Archive builds on that definition to define a mass shooting as “four or more people are shot or killed in a single incident, not including the shooter.”
+There is no commonly agreed-upon term to define a mass shooting, only “mass killing,” which the U.S. Congress defines as three or more people killed in a single incident, not including the perpetrator.
+The Gun Violence Archive builds on that definition to describe a mass shooting as “four or more people are shot or killed in a single incident, not including the shooter.”

 Although all mass shootings are criminal acts, there are multiple kinds of shootings, which account for the different numbers reported.

-The Gun Violence Archive does not exclude any shooting incident, as long as it meets the total number shot or killed.
-The circumstances in which they were shot, therefore, does not matter.
-As a result, their numbers tend to be higher than other lists, which is also true because they include victims and not just fatalities.
+The Gun Violence Archive does not exclude any shooting incident as long as it meets the total number of people shot or killed.
+The circumstances in which they were shot, therefore, do not matter.
+As a result, their numbers tend to be higher than other lists, which is also true because they include all victims and not just fatalities.

 Another area of confusion is school shootings.
-Although some trackers include any shooting that occurs on a school campus, the Government Accountability Office narrowed the definition to focus on “instances where students or staff were at risk [and] defined a school shooting as ‘any time a gun is fired on school grounds, on a bus, during a school event, during school hours, or right before or after school.’
+Although some trackers include any shooting that occurs on a school campus, the Government Accountability Office in a June 2020 report, narrowed the definition to focus on “instances where students or staff were at risk [and] defined a school shooting as ‘any time a gun is fired on school grounds, on a bus, during a school event, during school hours, or right before or after school.’’
 This definition, therefore, would exclude suicides in a parking lot or a gang incident in a school playground on the weekend.

 - Gun control helps reduce mass shootings.
-Although there is no perfect solution to ending gun violence, research has shown that when gun control laws are stricter, there are fewer mass shootings.
-Some gun control advocacy groups grew out of tragic shootings such as Moms Demand Action for Gun Violence in America, which was founded in the wake of Sandy Hook.
+Research has shown that when gun control laws are stricter, there are fewer mass shootings.
+Some gun control advocacy groups grew out of tragic shootings.
+Moms Demand Action for Gun Violence in America, part of Everytown for Gun Safety, was founded in the wake of Sandy Hook.
 Moms Demand Action “is a grassroots movement of Americans fighting for public safety measures that can protect people from gun violence.
 We pass stronger gun laws and work to close the loopholes that jeopardize the safety of our families.”

 How to Help

 In the U.S., the federal government has several resources to support victims of mass shootings.
-This financial support usually comes through OVC, a component of the Office of Justice Programs at the DOJ, as opposed to FEMA or the Department of Homeland Security as is standard with disasters.
+This financial support usually comes through OVC, a component of the Office of Justice Programs at the Department of Justice, as opposed to the Federal Emergency Management Agency or the Department of Homeland Security as is standard with natural hazard and extreme weather disasters.

-Funders do have a role within their community if they wish to support response to a mass shooting.
-They can manage one or more funds for victims or first responders, support trauma-informed and supportive services, advocate around gun control and engage in community education.
+Funders can have a role within their community if they wish to support response to a mass shooting, as well as recovery and prevention.
+They can manage one or more funds for victims or first responders, support trauma-informed and supportive services, advocate for gun control and engage in community education.

-- Host a fund for victims.
-Many people want to make donations after a tragedy but do not know where to give.
-Often, individual funds are started on platforms such as GoFundMe.
-Still, a coordinated fund through a local or community foundation can help ensure an equitable and fair process for fund distribution.
-Depending upon the tragedy, there may be a need to support a fund for first responders who witness the violence or aftermath.
+- Host a coordinated group fund for victims.
+People want to donate after a tragedy but do not know where to give.
+Often, individual giving funds are started on platforms such as GoFundMe.
+A coordinated fund through a local or community foundation can ensure an equitable fund distribution process by providing a centralized platform and process.
+There may also be a need to support a fund for first responders who witness the violence or aftermath.

 - Fund mental health and trauma services.
 A mass shooting in a community can affect more than just those in attendance at the school, the event or the location where the shooting occurred.
 The broader community can also be affected.
 Broad, wide-ranging mental health and trauma-informed services are often required for several years to help heal the community.

 - Support advocacy efforts for gun control.
-In the aftermath of the 2012 shooting at Sandy Hook Elementary School in Newtown, Connecticut, the families of those killed formed Sandy Hook Promise.
-This national nonprofit organization seeks “to honor all victims of gun violence by turning our tragedy into a moment of transformation.
-By empowering youth to ‘know the signs’ and uniting all people who value the protection of children, we can take meaningful actions in schools, homes, and communities to prevent gun violence and stop the tragic loss of life.”
-Similarly, following the Parkland shooting at Marjory Stoneman Douglas High School in 2018, the teen victims and students created the #NeverAgain hashtag and began a social media and speaking advocacy campaign to prevent more school shootings.
-Everytown for Gun Safety has a number of research-based policy initiatives and solutions that can reduce gun violence, including mass shootings, domestic violence shootings, crime-based killings, accidental shootings and suicides.
+Following the Parkland shooting at Marjory Stoneman Douglas High School in 2018, the teen victims and students created the #NeverAgain hashtag and began a social media and speaking advocacy campaign to prevent more school shootings.
+Everytown for Gun Safety has several research-based policy initiatives and solutions that can reduce gun violence, including mass shootings, domestic violence shootings, crime-based killings, accidental shootings and suicides.

 - Help build a collaboration of funders.
-After the shooting at the Pulse nightclub, several philanthropic serving organizations including, but not limited to, the United Philanthropy Forum, Funders for LGBTQ Issues, Change Philanthropy, Emerging Practitioners in Philanthropy, Hispanics in Philanthropy, Native Americans in Philanthropy and Women’s Funding Network co-sponsored teleconferences to bring together national and regional funders and foundations that wanted to contribute to a response.
-By taking on the responsibility to organizing and host the events, these organizations allowed local funders affected by the shooting to focus on their community’s immediate needs.
-This funding and work should be directed towards supporting the larger community needs, not individual victims.
+After the Pulse Orlando nightclub shooting, philanthropic serving organizations including, but not limited to, the United Philanthropy Forum, Funders for LGBTQ Issues and Change Philanthropy co-sponsored teleconferences to bring together national and regional funders and foundations that wanted to contribute to a response.
+By taking on the responsibility of organizing and hosting the events, these organizations allowed local funders affected by the shooting to focus on their community’s immediate needs.

 - Contribute to the victims of crimes fund federally or to similar state/local funds.
-The spending cap is determined by the amount of revenue put into the fund.
+The spending cap is determined by the revenue invested in the fund.
 Donations can help ensure that victims receive full support after a mass shooting.